mostafazhrn/AirBnB_clone/README.md

-This is the first step towards building our first full web application: the AirBnB clone. what you are using now is the seed for our HBNB project with all other following projects:
+This is the first step of the full project Airbnb we start with the console this is the first step towards building our first full web application: the AirBnB clone. what you are using now is the seed for our HBNB project with all other following projects: